centreon/centreon-documentation/versioned_docs/version-22.10/reporting/concepts.md

 - Follow this procedure if you rebuilt the Centreon BAM statistics.

-  - Reimport the BAM data on the central server by running the following command:
+  - Reimport the BAM data from the central server to the reporting server by running the following command:

   ```shell
   /usr/share/centreon-bi/etl/importData.pl -r --bam-only